Edmonds Presbyterian Church

 Dear Fellow Travelers,

 Please tell your friends and family about our Online Streaming Worship.
-We have a new camera with much improved video quality.
+We are averaging about 30 views per week and would love to see it grow!
 Please go to the www.epc-pcusa.org website for the latest links.

 This is what I am planning for worship in November.